Jakmis/loldatabase/README.md

 # LOLDATABASE

-Loldatabase is a project based on a video game called League of legends using django framework.
+Loldatabase is a project based on a video game called League of Legends using Django framework.

 ## Instalation